pimcore/customer-data-framework/doc/06_CustomerSaveManager.md

             - [firstname, lastname, zip, street]
 ```

-In this example a customer will be validated on save by 2 different ways.
+In this example a customer will be validated during save by 2 different ways.
 1) First it would be checked if either the `email address` or the field combination `firstname+name+zip` is filled up.
   It's possible to define 1 to x field combinations here.
 2) Second the CMF also searches for duplicate customers and declines saving the customer if duplicates exist.
 Here again